 How Are Marijuana Stocks Performing?

 It isn't too hard to make the argument that marijuana stocks have been following a typical pattern that a stock bubble shows.
-Over the last 12 months the share price for Canopy Growth Corporation (NASDAQOTH: TWMJF) increased over 220%.
-During this same period the stock of Medical Marijuana Inc. (NASDAQOTH: MJNA) tripled.
-Over the past 12 months the shares of Aurora Cannabis (NASDAQOTH: ACBFF) have skyrocketed by over 350%.
+Over the last 12 months, the share price for Canopy Growth Corporation (NASDAQOTH: TWMJF) increased over 220%.
+During this same period, the stock of Medical Marijuana Inc. (NASDAQOTH: MJNA) tripled.
+Over the past 12 months, the shares of Aurora Cannabis (NASDAQOTH: ACBFF) have skyrocketed by over 350%.

 Will Marijuana Outperform Other Stocks In The Future?

 Opportunity cost is one of the least noticed but most significant costs that is associated with investing.
-Each dollar that you invest into one stock is one dollar that you could have invested in a different stock that may have earned a higher return.
-Over the last few years, it is true that not many stocks that been able to generate the kinds of returns that have been earned by marijuana stocks.
+Each dollar that you invest in one stock is one dollar that you could have invested in a different stock that may have earned a higher return.
+Over the last few years, it is true that not many stocks have been able to generate the kinds of returns that have been earned by marijuana stocks.
 However, marijuana stocks have been the big thing already, so they aren't the next hot thing.
-There isn't any guarantee that in the future the stocks will be able to outperform other kinds of stocks.
+There isn't any guarantee that in the future, the stocks will be able to outperform other kinds of stocks.

 Canopy Growth is at least profitable.
 Last year Medical Marijuana had $8 million in revenue and lost $25.9 million, and Aurora Cannabis had almost $7 million in revenue over the final two quarters of 2016 and lost $5.6 million.
 So what happens to a bubble?
 It bursts, sooner or later.
-It is a much better idea to sell before this occurs rather after it happens.
+It is a much better idea to sell before this occurs than after it happens.

 Are The Rewards Worth The Associated Risks?

 If you believe the risk-reward profile for owning a certain marijuana stock is more favorable compared to owning other stocks, then you should definitely keep it.
 That viewpoint might be appropriate for some marijuana stocks.
 The best example of this is probably GW Pharmaceuticals (NASDAQ: GWPH).
-This stock is trading at an incredible 272 times sale, therefore, GW definitely isn't a bargain purchase based on its prior performance.
-However, if the company's Epidiolex product were to gain regulatory approval, then there are some analysts that believe that annual sales of as much as $3 billion could be reached by the cannabinoid drug.
+This stock is trading at an incredible 272 times sale; therefore, GW definitely isn't a bargain purchase based on its prior performance.
+However, if the company's Epidiolex product were to gain regulatory approval, then some analysts believe that annual sales of as much as $3 billion could be reached by the cannabinoid drug.

 GW's stock could go much higher if the drug's actual sales are anywhere close to the ballpark of this projection.
 Of course, there are risks.
 Sales could end up being a lot lower compared to what is being projected by some analysts.
 However, I don't believe it is unrealistic for the potential outcomes on GW Pharmaceuticals stock to be evaluated by an investor and determine that the potential risks are more than made up for by the potential gains.